-Because the internship course work cannot be applied to the Master of Education degree, students pursuing the Principal’s Certificate normally complete their master’s degree requirements before doing their internships.
-The student must enroll each semester until the internship is satisfactorily completed.
-Application for admission to the principal internship must be submitted to the Coordinator of the M.Ed./Principal Certification Programs no later than June 15 preceding the fall of enrollment for the internship and October 15 preceding the spring internship.
-Students must complete the educational administration core or be enrolled in the last of five core courses prior to enrolling in the internship.
-The internship course typically is a one-semester course; however, this course may be repeated so that the student can satisfactorily complete internship requirements.
-No more than three (3) semester hours of internship course work can be used to satisfy certification plan requirements.
+Because the practicum course work cannot be applied to the Master of Education degree, students pursuing the Principal’s Certificate normally complete their master’s degree requirements before doing their practicum.
+The student must enroll each semester until the practicum is satisfactorily completed.
+Application for admission to the principal practicum must be submitted to the Coordinator of the M.Ed./Principal Certification Programs no later than June 15 preceding the fall of enrollment for the practicum, October 15 preceding the spring practicum, and March 15 for summer practicum.
+Students should be enrolled in the last two courses prior to enrolling in the practicum.
+There are specific requirements for the summer practicum.
+Students must have summer school/extended year for at least five weeks of the 12 week session.
+The practicum course typically is a one-semester course; however, this course may be repeated so that the student can satisfactorily complete practicum requirements.
+No more than three (3) semester hours of practicum course work can be used to satisfy certification plan requirements.

 Recommendation for Certification